RPTU-EIS/RTL-PipelineViewer/README.md

 An interactive HTML animation generator for visualizing RISC-V processor pipeline activity from VCD simulation files.

 ![Screenshot of the pipeline animation](images/Pipiline_Visualization.png)

+Also, an interactive HTML animation generator for visualizing RISC-V processor multistage activity from VCD simulation files.
 ![Screenshot of the pipeline animation](images/Multistage_Visualization.png)

 ## Overview